Decline of the Byzantine Empire: Persecution of the Armenians

-The Armenians were persecuted due to their belief in Monophysite Christianity which the Byzantines saw as a heresy.
-The Persecution of Armenians had enormous consequences for the eastern defenses of the Byzantine empire.
-The Conquests of the Seljuk turks was made much easier than it otherwise would have been due to the Christian peoples fighting among themselves.
+The Armenians were persecuted due to their belief in Monophysite Christology which the Byzantines saw as a heresy.
+The persecution of Armenians had enormous consequences for the eastern defenses of the Byzantine empire.
+The conquests of the Seljuk Turks was made much easier than it otherwise would have been due to the Christian peoples fighting among themselves.
 Byzantine Emperor Constantine IX Monomachos was frustrated with the continued resistance of the Armenians and so secretly contacted the Seljuk sultan Tugrul Beg in 1044 and urged him to attack the Armenian capital of Ani, in an effort to destabilise them.

-When the Turks invaded their land, the Armenians doggedly resisted and likely would have continued to defend themselves, but in 1045 Emperor Constantine IX Monomachos, (believing that this mountainous region would serve as an effective barrier against any eastern powers) annexed and disarmed significant areas of their kingdom, and took much of its wealth back to Constantinople.
-An Armenian Chronicler explains that in this manner, “the sterile, effeminate and ignoble nation the Greeks, delivered up [Armenia] to the Turks,” In the middle of the eleventh century, The Armenian historian Aristakes Lastivertsi recounts the Byzantine campaigns in Armenia:
+When the Turks invaded their land, the Armenians doggedly resisted and likely would have continued to defend themselves, but in 1045 Emperor Constantine IX Monomachos, believing that this mountainous region would serve as an effective barrier against any eastern powers, decided to annex and disarmed significant areas of their kingdom, and took much of its wealth back to Constantinople.
+An Armenian Chronicler explains that in this manner, “the sterile, effeminate and ignoble nation the Greeks, delivered up Armenia to the Turks,” In the middle of the eleventh century, The Armenian historian Aristakes Lastivertsi recounts the Byzantine campaigns in Armenia:

 In these days Byzantine armies entered the land of Armenia four times in succession until they had rendered the whole country uninhabited through sword, fire, and captive-taking.
 When I think about these calamities my senses take leave of me, my brain becomes befuddled, and terror makes my hands tremble so that I cannot continue my composition.
 For it is a bitter narration, worthy of copious tears.

 The persecution that the Armenians suffered at the hands of the Byzantine government became so bad that many Armenian troops upon which the Byzantines were relying to man the border defenses deserted their posts, leading Lastivertsi to lament: “The cavalry wanders about lordlessly, some in Persia, some in Greece, some in Georgia.”
 Some Armenians even joined the Seljuks in their jihad raids into Byzantine territory.